home / lasers

 Before removing these diodes from the projector, I added a 1 ohm current sense resistor in series with one of the diodes.
 I then measured the voltage across it with an oscilloscope, and used ohms law to deduce the current through the diode (1V across the sense resistor equals 1A of current through the diode) so the trace below shows the diode current at 500mA/division:

 NOTE1-I this trace is inverted (ie, the diode shows negative current because I had the clipped the probe in backwards).
-I also have a csv file with the above data (right side up this time) available here.

 More Information